Andrei Markovits: Current work

-Memoir

-Most recently, Markovits published his memoir The Passport as Home: Comfort in Rootlessness, wherein he discusses his childhood in the west Romanian multicultural city of Timisoara, Vienna and New York, his college years at Columbia University, his close postdoctoral association with the Center for European Studies at Harvard University, and his career at the University of Michigan.
+Beyond academic work, in 2021, Markovits published his memoir The Passport as Home: Comfort in Rootlessness, wherein he discusses his childhood in the west Romanian multicultural city of Timisoara, Vienna and New York, his college years at Columbia University, his close postdoctoral association with the Center for European Studies at Harvard University, and his career at the University of Michigan.
 His writing touches on his interests in sports, dog rescue, the Grateful Dead, and other topics.
-Throughout the book, Markovits offers insights on cultural similarities and differences between Europe and America and sheds light on how those distinctions shaped his life.

-A German translation of the memoir was published in the fall of 2022 by Neofelis Verlag in Berlin.
-The title of this edition is Der Pass mein Zuhause: Aufgefangen in Wurzellosigkeit.
-A Romanian edition published by Editura Hasefer in Bucharest will appear in late spring of 2023.
+A German translation of the memoir was published in the fall of 2022 by Neofelis Verlag in Berlin, and a Romanian translation followed in 2023 published by Editura Hasefer.